yandex/mapsapi-codestyle/typescript.md

 It's recommended to turn them on as early as possible in development (and migration from JS).

-Also, if you want check unused variables and parameters with `TypeScript` instead `tslint`, you can add the following options:
+If you want `TypeScript` to check for unused variables and parameters instead `tslint`, you can add the following options:

 ```json